Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 As an alternative to using credentials, you can use Managed Identity when pulling images from Azure Container Registry.
 Pulling over virtual network is again optional and is configured using the app setting `WEBSITE_PULL_IMAGE_OVER_VNET`, but is of course required if you registry is only visible from the virtual network.

 Since we need to grant the permissions ahead of creating the app, only User-Assigned Managed Identity will work, and you have to grant the identity AcrPull permissions on the registry.
 See [the section on using user-managed identity](#using-user-assigned-managed-identity).

+Even though the managed identity exists when deploying the template, the resource must be in the template to use the reference method to fetch the clientId.
+You can work around this by inserting the clientId manually.

 ```json
 {